AnkiTools/AnkiSharp/README.md

 ### Audio quality

 The current audio has a samples per second of 8000, 16 bits per sample and is in mono channel.
-If you would like to change it you can do it like this:
+If you would like to change it you can do it like this (be aware that the quality quickly increase or decrease the size of your deck):

 ``` csharp